Coronavirus / COVID-19 Symptoms

 COVID 19 Symptom: Continuous Cough

 The second most common symptom is a new and continuous cough.
 The definition of ‘continuous’ cough is more than 3 bouts of coughing in an hour or coughing a lot more than normal in a 24-hour period.
-Anyone who is suffering from either of these symptoms should self-isolate for 7 days if you live alone and members of the same household for 14 days, or until symptoms have disappeared.
+Anyone who is suffering from either of these symptoms should self-isolate for 10 days or until symptoms have disappeared.
 It’s also true that some coughs will last many weeks and a lingering cough after completing a period of isolation is likely to be fine and does not trigger the need for prolonged isolation.

 COVID 19 Symptom: Loss of sense of smell and taste